waza-ari/python-easyverein/docs/index.md

 ## API Versions

+The library version 1.x supports version v1.7 of the EasyVerein API, while the 2.x releases only support the v2.0 version of the EasyVerein API.
+Note that EasyVerein is often doing breaking changes within an API version, so if you encounter any issues when using this library in a supported configuration (e.g. library 2.x with EV API v2.0), please raise an issue here.

-Currently, the API versions v1.7 and v2.0 are supported.
-Please note that support for v2.0 is experimental and might not work as expected.
-The library defaults to v1.7, but you can change the version by setting the `api_version` attribute of the `EasyvereinAPI` object.
+The library defaults to v2.0, but you can change the version by setting the `api_version` attribute of the `EasyvereinAPI` object.

 Version 2.0 introduces a change to authentication, it does not allow the ephemeral API keys anymore.
 Instead,